 -

-24 Mo Warranty on most modern watches
+24 Months Warranty on most modern watches

 Mail-In Watch Repair, LLC offers a fully equipped facility with the most highly trained watchmakers.
-Lead Watchmaker, Igor Polotsky is responsible for virtually all repairs and servicing.
-With 39 years of experience in addition to CW21 & OWME 1120 certifications, Mr. Polotsky is Omega Certified Service Provider.
+Lead Watchmaker Igor Polotsky is responsible for virtually all repairs and servicing.
+With 42 years of experience in addition to CW21 & OWME 1120 certifications, Mr. Polotsky is Omega Certified Service Provider.
 You can rest assured that your fine timepiece is in experienced and the very best of hands.

 Below are a couple of the services that we specialize in but are not limited to…